OpenNMT/OpenNMT-tf/docs/serving.md

 Export schedules are set by the `exporters` field in the `eval` section of the configuration file.

 Additionally, models can be manually exported using the `export` run type.
-Manually exported models are located in `export/manual/` within the model directory.
+Manually exported models are located by default in `export/manual/` within the model directory; a custom destination can be configured with the command line option `--export_dir_base`.

 ## Running SavedModel